$1,000 minimum order|Contact us for questions

 Principal Investigator

-M. Scott Mortensen, PA-C
+M. Scott Mortensen, MD, MPAS, PA-C

 IRB oversight provides an additional layer of patient protection, requiring informed consent, adverse event reporting, data integrity standards, and periodic review of outcomes.
 This is the same framework used by academic medical centers conducting clinical research.